-

 The Power of Words – A heartfelt reflection

-The Power of Words: A Heartfelt Reflection This morning as I spent time in meditation with God.
-The realization that I have, at times, destroyed people with my words.
-It’s a truth I can’t escape, and one that breaks me deeply.
-The words I’ve spoken in anger, frustration, or bitterness—words I thought were justified in the moment—have left scars on others, scars I can’t undo.
+The Power of Words: A Heartfelt Reflection This morning as I spent some time with God.
+The thought that I have, at times, hurt people with my words.
+It’s a truth I can’t run from, and one that breaks my heart.
+The words I’ve spoken in anger, frustration, or bitterness words I thought were justified in the moment have left scars on others, scars I can’t undo.
 Most painfully, these words have been spoken to those I love most: my spouse and my children.
-Over the past few years, I’ve learned that words hold incredible power—more than I ever realized.
-In moments of heightened emotion, I’ve used that power recklessly, not considering…
+Over the past few years, I’ve learned that words hold incredible power more than I ever realized.
+In moments of great emotion, I’ve used that power…